Corn & Grain Sorghum

 Arkansas Corn Facts

-Roughly 70% of all corn grown in Arkansas goes to poultry feed mills, with the other 30% going to the export market.
+70% of Arkansas corn is used in poultry feed mills, with the remaining 30% exported.

 According to USDAs 2022 Ag Census data, these counties were the top five corn producing counties in Arkansas: